 Speaking of history, don’t miss a trip to the The Red House Museum and Garden.
 Constructed in 1764, this beautiful red brick building has a bit of a dark history as it was originally used as the Parish Workhouse for the town’s poor.
 Today, the House is a museum showcasing the history of the town, from its ancient Saxon past right through to the Victorian and Edwardian times, as well as more recent local innovations.

-Latest Update – October 2020: The Red House is open on certain days of the week and has several new safety measures in place to help guests stay socially distanced.
+Latest Update – November 2020: The Red House is open on certain days of the week and has several new safety measures in place to help guests stay socially distanced.
+They will be temporarily closed during the new UK lockdown.

 12. Explore Hengistbury Head + Mudeford Sandbank